JoshOrndorff/recipes/text/2-appetizers/2-storage-values.md

 }
 ```

-Because `AccountId` type comes from the configuration trait, we must use slightly different syntax.
+Because the `AccountId` type comes from the configuration trait, we must use slightly different syntax.
 Notice the `<T>` attached to the name of the storage value this time.
 Notice also that because
 `AccountId` is not primitive, we lend a reference to it rather than transferring ownership.